Metropolitan Savannah Market – First Quarter 2019

 The Metropolitan Savannah region, which consists of three counties, had approximately 347,611 residents as of 2010, an 18.6 percent increase from the 2000 population of 293,000.
 According to the Savannah Economic Development Authority, Savannah serves as the economic hub for an eleven county region with a population of over 650,000 and a labor pool exceeding 330,000.
 Over the next fifteen years, the population for the six counties in Coastal Georgia is forecast to exceed 1,000,000 people.
 The metropolitan Savannah area continues to experience fundamentally sound growth since the Region began to emerge from the Recession in 2013.
 This sustained and well balanced growth is a function of a diversified economy which is anchored by Savannah’s deep-water container port, the massive military infrastructure at Hunter Army Airfield and Fort Stewart and the over 6,500,000 annual visitors to Savannah’s Historic District.
 Additionally the I-95 corridor accommodates 16,000,000 vehicles per year through West Chatham County and ties into a state-of-the-art transportation system that has been largely funded by a Special Purpose Local Option Sales Tax.

 According to the Georgia Ports Authority (GPA), Georgia’s deep water ports and inland barge terminals support more than 295,443 jobs in the state per year and generate $15.5 billion in income, $61.8 billion in revenue and $6.1 billion in state and local taxes.
 The Port of Savannah, which is owned and operated by the State of Georgia, is the nation’s 4th largest and the fastest growing container port with an 11.5% compound annual growth rate over the last ten years.
 It is the nation’s second largest export port in terms of containerized tonnage behind L.A; approximately 17% of the nations total exports move through the GPA facilities on an annual basis.
-The port is currently handling in excess of 4.0 million TEUs per annum as of December 2017 and is forecast to grow 6.5 million TEUs per annum over the next 10 to 15 years.
+The port is currently handling in excess of 4.2 million TEUs per annum as of December 2018 and is forecast to grow to 8 million TEUs per annum over the next 10 years.

-The Port of Savannah and the overall industrial market will benefit from the completion of the “Final Mile” of the Jimmy Deloach Parkway, which was completed in 4Q2016, as well as the construction of the Savannah Harbor Expansion project which commenced construction in 2016.
-Savannah’s overall industrial market, which now has over 57.5 million square feet of inventory, has more than doubled in size since 1998.
-After a peak vacancy rate of 19.9% in the 4th Quarter of 2009, the rate as of Year-end 2017 has dramatically decreased to 1.2%.
+The Port of Savannah and the overall industrial market will benefit from the completion of the of the Jimmy Deloach Parkway extension to I-16 as well as the construction of the Savannah Harbor Expansion project which commenced construction in 2016.
+Savannah’s overall industrial market, which now has over 65 million square feet of inventory, has more than doubled in size since 1998.
+After a peak vacancy rate of 19.9% in the 4th Quarter of 2009, the rate as of Year-end 2018 has dramatically decreased to 1.2%.

 Gulfstream has completed a $500 million, seven year expansion at its campus at the Savannah/Hilton Head International Airport which added 1,000 high paying jobs.
 JCB also announced the addition of 200 jobs.
 Mitsubishi has completed its plant on the Mega-Site at the intersection of Interstates 16 and 95 which will be a $325 million facility that manufactures and services turbines used by power plants to generate electricity and has 500 employees at build-out.
 The Georgia Department of Economic Development and SEDA continue to market the balance of the Mega-Site and there are two or three major employers evaluating it.
 The Metropolitan Savannah area is strategically located near the epicenter of the I-95 corridor bordered by Wilmington, North Carolina on the North and Fort Lauderdale, Florida on the South.
 Over the next twenty years, millions of baby boomers are expected to pre-retire and retire along this stretch of I-95.
 This wave of new residents is fueled by the very desirable climate and quality of life, the relatively affordable life style and the “Boomerang” effect or “J Factor” of the Northeastern and Midwestern retirees first migrating to Florida and then relocating to the “Low Country.”
 Also, there is an ever increasing number of planned-unit-developments and/or retirement communities being developed that cater to these residents.